 Read Dean's Message

-Ms Khairulnissa Ajani is the Assistant Professor and Assistant Dean Teaching, Learning and Undergraduate Programmes at SoNaM.
-Ms Ajani provides support for the delivery of academic programmes at undergraduate level.
+The Assistant Professor and Assistant Dean Teaching, Learning and Undergraduate Programmes at SONAM.
+Ms Khairulnissa Ajani provides support for the delivery of academic programmes at undergraduate level.

 Ms Ajani has been associated with SONAM since 1997 and has served in various administrative positions concerning all the academic programmes offered at the School.
 In addition, she has also served in Medical, Surgical and the Emergency Room at the Aga Khan Hospital before starting her career as an educator.